Skip to main content

 Certification vs. Self-Study

 Self-study works.
-Many practitioners build strong vibe coding workflows through trial and error.
+Many engineers build strong vibe coding workflows through trial and error.
 The trade-off is time and consistency.

 Certifications offer: